Twisted conjugacy and separability: Acknowledgements

 \section{Acknowledgements}

-The author is indebted to Peter Wong for bringing the work by Stebe on nests to his attention, and to Karel Dekimpe for catching a mistake in the proof of \cref{thm:solubleCTCS} and helping to correct said proof.
+The author is indebted to Peter Wong for bringing the work by Stebe on nests to his attention, to Karel Dekimpe for catching a mistake in the proof of \zcref{thm:mainthmB} and helping to correct said proof, and to the anonymous referee for a multitude of helpful comments and valuable suggestions.